 health enabled by default = auto will still trigger

-last_collected alarms, if a connected slave does not exit gracefully.
+last_collected alarms, if a connected child does not exit gracefully.
 If the

-stopped, it will close the connection to the master, ensuring that no
+stopped, it will close the connection to the parent, ensuring that no

 last_collected alarms are triggered.
 For example, a proper container restart would first terminate

-netdata process, but a system power issue would leave the connection open on the master side.
+netdata process, but a system power issue would leave the connection open on the parent side.
 In the second case, you will still receive alarms.

 /etc/netdata/stream.conf (to edit it on your system run